opensafely/dummy-data-workshop/docs_src/index.md

 ## Notes

-We'll use some icons in parts of this tutorial:
+We'll use some icons in parts of this workshop:

 :fontawesome-solid-code: For when we're looking at or modifying some code in a file.